DebuggingDelightStudios/deformable-mesh/docs/welcome.md

 In this documentation you will learn how to integrate, customize and efficiently use the component in your project - from simple application examples to advanced possibilities.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3C0cIqPouwc?si=tifKbtpi96sNwZIH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3C0cIqPouwc?si=tifKbtpi96sNwZIH" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerPolicy="strict-origin-when-cross-origin" allowFullScreen></iframe>

 ## Technical details